Topical Review: The rise of Klein tunneling in low-dimensional materials and superlattices: Fresnel-like coefficients: Reflection and transmission of Heaviside and barrier potentials

 due to the current density conservation $J_x$.
 The reflection and transmission coefficients \eqref{Refl} and \eqref{Transm}, respectively, can be related in terms of the hopping parameters and on-site energies of the tight-binding approach.
 To obtain exact or numerical wave vectors $\vec{k}_\textrm{in}, \vec{k}_\textrm{r}$, and $\vec{k}_\textrm{t}$ involved in the scattering process, we use the complete energy bands of the Bloch Hamiltonian.

 \comA{In electronic systems, such as synthesized materials among them graphene, silicene, or borophene, the experimental observation of Klein tunneling requires special conditions.
-The most important is a ballistic regime, which is guaranteed when the coherence length and mean-free path are larger than the characteristic size of the clean sample \cite{Cayssol2009,Young2009,Varlet2014}.
-The electron de Broglie wavelength must be larger than the lattice bond length to justify the continuum approximation.}
+The most important is a ballistic regime, which is achieved when both the coherence length and mean free path exceed the characteristic size of the clean sample \cite{Cayssol2009,Young2009,Varlet2014}. \comD{In graphene, the electron mean free path can reach values greater than 20 $\mu$m \cite{Domaretskiy2025}.} The electron de Broglie wavelength must be larger than the lattice bond length to justify the continuum approximation.} More generally, when the wavelength satisfies $\lambda = 2\pi/k > d$, where $d$ is the smoothness characteristic length over which the potential varies, the barriers can be considered as abrupt. \comD{Electron wavelengths within the linear dispersion of graphene range from 10 to 500 nm, corresponding to carrier densities on the order of 10$^{10}$-10$^{12}$ cm$^{-2}$ \cite{Huard2007}.
+Sharply defined $pn$ junctions at the atomic scale exhibit characteristic lengths of $d \approx 1$ nm \cite{Bai2018}.}

 \comA{The smoothness in the junction causes multiple reflections, manifested as an increase in resistance due to the classically forbidden zones \cite{ParedesRocha2021,Cheianov2007,Allain2011}.
 However, the spatial profile of a smooth junction does not affect the pseudo-spin conservation, which is the fundamental requirement for Klein tunneling \cite{Allain2011}.
 Atomically sharp $pn$ junctions can be engineered through the formation of monolayer vacancy islands on the Cu surface \cite{Bai2018}.
 In artificial crystals, the ballistic regime is likewise essential.
-A key advantage of these systems is the direct manipulation of the separation of artificial atoms and evanescent couplings by avoiding dislocations or impurities that otherwise reduce the mean-free path.
-The introduction of disorder naturally affects the mean-free path, making it shorter than the device size and thereby suppressing Klein tunneling \cite{Cayssol2009}.
+A key advantage of these systems is the direct manipulation of the separation of artificial atoms and evanescent couplings by avoiding dislocations or impurities that otherwise reduce the mean free path.
+The introduction of disorder naturally affects the mean free path, making it shorter than the device size and thereby suppressing Klein tunneling \cite{Cayssol2009}.
 Several theoretical works have analyzed the disorder effects in both Klein and anti-Klein tunneling regimes \cite{Vigh2013,BetancurOcampo2020,Liu2020,Liu2023a,Guzman2023}.
 Notably, in phosphorene $pnp$ junctions exhibiting anti-super-Klein tunneling, disorder does not destroy the perfect waveguiding behavior \cite{BetancurOcampo2020}.}

 Let us examine the dynamics of quasi-particles in the presence of interfaces induced by localized fluctuations either in the hopping parameter or in the external electric field.
 We consider two distinct scenarios.
 In the first one, the interface arises from spatial inhomogeneity in the hopping parameter $\omega$, which manifests itself as a rectangular barrier of the width $D$, as shown in Fig. \ref{fig:bipolarjunc}